Amos Ellmaker: Public service

 On Jan.
 13, 1809, at age 21, Ellmaker was appointed deputy attorney general for Dauphin County, Pennsylvania.

 He served in the Pennsylvania House of Representatives in 1813 and 1814, elected from the legislative district composed of Dauphin and Lebanon Counties.

 He volunteered for the militia during the War of 1812 and served in 1814 as aide-de-camp to Brigadier General John Forster during the Chesapeake Campaign.
 While in this position, he was elected to the Fourteenth Congress from the congressional district consisting of Lancaster, Dauphin, and Lebanon Counties, but never filled that office.
 On July 3, 1815 Ellmaker was appointed Judge of the Twelfth Judicial District of Pennsylvania, composed of Dauphin, Lebanon, and Schuylkill Counties.

 Ellmaker resigned from the bench in December 1816 to accept Governor Simon Snyder's appointment as Pennsylvania Attorney General.
 Governor William Findlay re-appointed him in 1818, and Ellmaker served until December 1819.

-In 1817 Ellmaker declined an offer from James Monroe to serve as Secretary of War.
+In 1817, Ellmaker declined an offer from James Monroe to serve as Secretary of War.
 During his career, he also twice turned down offers of appointment as Secretary of the Commonwealth, and twice as justice of the Supreme Court of Pennsylvania.

-In 1821 Ellmaker moved from Harrisburg to Lancaster, where he continued to practice law.
+In 1821, Ellmaker moved from Harrisburg to Lancaster, where he continued to practice law.

-Pennsylvania Railroad Company
+Pennsylvania Railroad

-In 1823 Ellmaker was an original incorporator of the Pennsylvania Railroad Company.
-In 1826 he was an original incorporator of the Columbia, Lancaster and Philadelphia Railroad, as was James Buchanan.
+In 1823, Ellmaker was an original incorporator of the Pennsylvania Railroad.
+In 1826, he was an original incorporator of the Columbia, Lancaster and Philadelphia Railroad, as was James Buchanan.

-In May 1828 Ellmaker returned to the office of state Attorney General, and served until August 1829.
+In May 1828, Ellmaker returned to the office of state Attorney General, and served until August 1829.

-1832 Presidential Campaign
+1832 Presidential campaign

 In 1832, Ellmaker was the candidate for Vice President on the Anti-Masonic ticket, with William Wirt as the candidate for president.
 Wirt and Ellmaker won in Vermont, and received seven electoral votes.

-In 1834 Ellmaker ran for the United States Senate, losing to James Buchanan.
+In 1834, Ellmaker ran for the United States Senate, losing to James Buchanan.
 After this election, Ellmaker retired from politics and continued the practice of law.

 In 1838, the Lancaster Female Seminary was incorporated, with Ellmaker as one of the original 10 trustees.

-Family life
+Personal life

-In 1816 Ellmaker married Mary Rachael Elder (born 31 December 1799 at Harrisburg, PA; died 15 March 1866), the daughter of Thomas Elder.
-They had two sons, Nathaniel (born 28 April 1817 at Harrisburg, Pennsylvania) and Levi (born 1828, Harrisburg, Pennsylvania).
+In 1816, Ellmaker married Mary Rachael Elder (born December 31, 1799 in Harrisburg, Pennsylvania; died March 15, 1866), the daughter of Thomas Elder.
+They had two sons, Nathaniel (born April 28, 1817 in Harrisburg) and Levi Ellmaker (born 1828 in Harrisburg).

 Death and burial

-Ellmaker died in Lancaster on November 28, 1851.
+On November 28, 1851, Ellmaker died in Lancaster, Pennsylvania.
 He was buried in the churchyard of St. James' Episcopal Church in Lancaster.